 Data science: machine learning

-How Highways England information is to be used in the building of machine learning algorithms.
+How National Highways information is to be used in the building of machine learning algorithms.

 Machine learning means building mathematical models to predict an outcome, using techniques drawn from computer science and statistics.

-The potential benefits of machine learning must be balanced against any risk to Highways England information or losing the trust of the public.
+The potential benefits of machine learning must be balanced against any risk to National Highways information or losing the trust of the public.